 The compensation package that you may be awarded is split into two heads of claim: general damages and special damages.
 General damages is the primary head of claim and compensates you for the pain, suffering and loss of amenity you experienced as a result of the injuries sustained.
 This head of claim includes both physical and mental injuries.

 The second head of claim is special damages and aims to compensate you for any costs that you have incurred as a result of your injuries.
 Such costs include:

-- Medical Expenses – If you have incurred medical expenses in treating your injury, then provided you have kept all receipts and invoices as evidence, you will be able to recover the costs.
+- Medical Expenses – If you have incurred medical expenses in treating your injury, then provided you have kept all receipts and invoices of the medical treatment as evidence, you will be able to recover the costs.
 This can include prescriptions and over the counter medicines like paracetamol.

 - Loss of Income – If you have had to take time off as a result of your injuries and have lost out on wages as a result, then you may be able to recover those losses.
-If your injury is lasting it may well impact future earnings too, and this can also be factored into a claim for special damages when it comes to cosmetic surgery claims.
+If your injury is lasting it may well impact future earnings too, and future loss of earnings may also be factored into a claim for special damages when it comes to cosmetic surgery claims.

 In the event your rhinoplasty surgery goes wrong, you might experience a variety of symptoms afterwards.
 There are steps you can take to alleviate the pain, but if you are in extreme discomfort, you ought to seek medical attention as soon as possible.

 Once you have visited a medical professional, you may wish to obtain photographic evidence of the problematic area.
 Taking photos will be extremely useful evidence when pursuing a claim.